NilPointer-Software/bdfd-wiki/src/bdscript/checkContains.md

 # $checkContains
-Checks if the 'text' contains atleast one of the provided 'phrases'.
+Checks if the 'text' contains at least one of the provided 'phrases'.

 ## Usage
 ```